charleskorn/kaml/README.md

 Currently, only Kotlin/JVM is fully supported.

-Kotlin/JS support is considered highly experimental.
-It is not yet fully functional, and may be removed or modified at any time.
+Kotlin/JS and Kotlin/Native support is currently experimental.
+It has not been tested to the same extent as Kotlin/JVM and may be modified at any time.

-(Follow [this issue](https://github.com/charleskorn/kaml/issues/232) for a discussion of adding support for other targets.)
+(Follow [this issue](https://github.com/charleskorn/kaml/issues/232) for a discussion and progress on the stability of Kotlin/JS and Kotlin/Native.)

 YAML version 1.2 is supported.